 Of course, successful partnerships don’t have to just end.
-A charity and its corporate partners can easily adjust the partnership to strive for new goals, re-structure it around a new set of goals, or extend it so it can achieve further success.
+Your charity and its corporate partners can easily adjust the partnership to strive for new goals or extend it so it can achieve further success.

-However, if it is time for the partnership to wind up, a good idea for the charity is to refer to the exit strategy it should develop as part of the partnership agreement.
+However, if it is time for the partnership to wind up, a good idea for your charity is to refer to the exit strategy that should be developed as part of the partnership agreement.

-This strategy should provide the charity with a good starting point when concluding the partnership.
+This strategy should provide your charity with a good point of reference when concluding the partnership.